"Charlie Beckett is the UK’s leading explicator of networked journalism"

 The Silverstone Fund

 Research at POLIS is supported by the Silverstone Fund, set up to honour Professor Roger Silverstone, the former convenor of the Media and Communications Department at the LSE, who died unexpectedly in summer 2006.
 We are delighted to announce that the Silverstone Fund has been given a starting gift of £100,000 by the London School of Economics.
-The first Silverstone Scholar has now been appointed- for more details click here.
+POLIS is looking for a Silverstone scholar for the 2008/9 academic year.
+For more information please click here.

 We would are very grateful for donations to the Silverstone Fund, and you can contribute here.